baileywhitbread/CharacterVarieties.jl/README.md

 # CharacterVarieties.jl

-This package computes $E$-polynomials of character varieties associated to general reductive groups in Julia using Jean Michel's package [Chevie](https://github.com/jmichel7/Chevie.jl).
-A supporting text is my [masters thesis](https://baileywhitbread.com/files/24_mphil_thesis.pdf).
+This package computes $E$-polynomials of character varieties associated to general reductive groups in Julia.
+This was written for the paper [arXiv:2409.04735](https://arxiv.org/abs/2409.04735).
+We heavily rely on Jean Michel's computer algebra system [Chevie](https://github.com/jmichel7/Chevie.jl).